Category Archives: Interviews with Artists

 Vertigo

-I just see the world that way.
-I find great beauty in the way in which the world, and particularly the human body, actually appear.
-I take great joy in rending it as it actually is.
-I enjoy helping people see what’s already in front of them, what’s already there.
-And I love the challenge of taking and working with what’s already there, but shaping it and molding it to make it my own.
+I just see the world that way and find great beauty in how it, and particularly the human body, actually appears.
+There is great joy in rendering reality as it actually is.
+I enjoy helping people see what’s already in front of them.
+The challenge is working with what’s there but shaping it to make it my own.

 That brings up an interesting idea.
 To what extent is your work not realistic?

 Art is about personal expression, so I do emphasize certain things, but the distortion is subtle.
-Usually I try to pick a model whose appearance is close to what I want aesthetically.
+I try to pick a model whose appearance is close to what I want aesthetically.
 If I have an extreme pose, one that a person can’t hold long without hurting themselves, I might push the pose beyond where the model actually is, based on my knowledge of anatomy.
-Since I’m working in a realist idiom, the figure has to ‘read’ as correct, and that is, of course, my goal, but often there are small exaggerations made to better express what is inherent in the pose.
+Since I’m working in a realist idiom, the figure has to ‘read’ as correct, but there are often small exaggerations made to better express what is inherent in the pose.

-When you have an extreme pose like the ‘Grace’ figure in ‘Grace and Disgrace’, do you take photographs to shorten the posing time for the model?
+When a pose is extreme, like the ‘Grace’ figure in ‘Grace and Disgrace,’ do you take photographs to shorten the posing time for the model?

 Where do your ideas for new sculpture come from?